 Is it legal for me to get an offshore account?

 Yes, absolutely legal.
 Offshore banking has been routinely and legally used for many years by individuals, companies big and small and organizations worldwide.
-Once the purview of high net worth individuals, offshore banking has come of age and is accessible to most anyone.
+Once the exclusive purview of high net worth individuals, offshore banking has come of age and is accessible to most anyone.
 Because many countries encourage international trade and enterprise, there are usually only limited restrictions on residents doing business or having bank accounts in other countries.
 However, reporting requirements on these accounts differ from country to country.

 What about income tax on income I’ve earned offshore?

 Some countries require residents to declare their income on a worldwide basis and tax is payable on all your income.
 In certain circumstances the income of an entity which you control may also be taxable.
 For this reason, most countries have no restrictions on where your business interests, investments or bank accounts may be located.
-It is your responsibility to report income to your appropriate tax authority.
+It is your responsibility to report income to your tax authority.
 Belize has no such requirement and best of all no Capital Gains Tax.
 U.S. News and World Reports says Belize is one of the Top Ten Retirement Destinations In The World.

 If I have to pay taxes why should I bank offshore?

 There are many other reasons to bank offshore apart from minimizing your tax liability.
 Other reasons include asset protection, estate planning, confidentiality, better returns and the ability to advance active business interests overseas from a zero tax jurisdiction with near hermetic confidentiality.